NoviceLive/intellicoder/README.rst

 IntelliCoder
 ============

 Position independent programming for humans.
+(WIP.)

 Or seriously, automation of position independent code generation from normal C source code.